-But it wasn’t until I started studying acting in my early twenties that I became truly fascinated with costuming and sewing.
-Since then, in a career spanning about 30 years I have been a costume, scenic and lighting designer and worked in every kind of theater from community to educational to “broadway” style, both in Australia and the US.
+In a career spanning about 40 years, I have been a costume, scenic and lighting designer, and loved working in every kind of theater from community to educational to “broadway” style.

 ~ Robyn Coburn firstname.lastname@example.org